BlackWasp

 default command

-The following example shows an if-else-if ladder structure used to categorise a value according to the range that it falls within:
+The following example uses an if-else-if ladder structure to categorise a value according to the range it falls within:

 int toTest = 5;